vmarinhodev/pp/content/projects/ametrade/index.md

     primary:
       title: Ametrade Leading Events Organizer
       subtitle: WordPress Multisite Network
+      content: |
-      content: Ametrade was launched over 20 years ago and have established themselves as a leader organising world-class industry focused events.
+              Ametrade was launched over 20 years ago and have established themselves as a leader organising world-class industry focused events.
 Their solutions serve over 100 thousand professionals around the world to showcase products and services.

-Building a centralized content management system, Media management in one place shared media across the multisite Updating the outdated look and feel of the blogs and create a better and modern vision Audience International had to support differente languages The booking system is a flexible form with several dropdowns
+              I was brought on board to help put in place a more nimble and redundant development workflow and work with the team to define a more robust visual language for the brand.
       image: 'desk_ametrade_I.jpg'
   ProjectBodyHighlight:
     primary:
-      title: Effective use of visual elements
-      subtitle: The subtitle for Highlight
+      title: My time at Ametrade
+      subtitle: Making it more immersive
+      content: |
-      content: A complete re-design and development of Ametrade online presence.
-A key aim for this project was to deliver an outstanding brand & interactive online experience for users, one that allowed the user to simply and quickly access information on Ametrade services.
-Visual Hierarchy, Choosing UI Colors, clear data presentation via menus, catalogs, etc. technical and server-side considerations. all WordPress Core, plugins and themes updates, and user management can be done from one centralized place, instead of having the need to update each site separately.
+              During my time working for the company I have re-designed Ametrade online presence.
+A key aim was to deliver an outstanding & interactive online experience for users, one that allowed them to simply and quickly access information on AmeTrade services.

+              I've implemented a Multisite setting so WordPress Core, plugins and themes updates, and user management can be done from one centralized place, instead of having the need to update each site separately.
       image: 'ameper_iii.jpg'
     tools:
       - wordpress
+      - javascript
       - php
-      - gatsby
+      - sql
   ProjectBodyConclusion:
     primary:
-      title: follow the brand identity requirements
-      subtitle: Successfully Redesigned
-      content: Ametrade brief for the new corporate website was that it must be clear, clean and highlight its brand, ethics and strength in the events market.
-A careful look into the style definitions of the main site and coming up with a similar look and feel for the new theme
+      title: Reasoning
+      subtitle: Everything has its place
+      content: |
+              I've enjoyed my time at AmeTrade designing interfaces that satisfy both client and user needs while growing AmeTrade's brand and visual identity to reach new markets and clientele.
       image: 'ameper_ii.jpg'
 ---